javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 let arr = [];
 ```

 Almost all the time, the second syntax is used.
-We can supply initial elements in the brackets:
+We can supply the initial elements in the brackets:

 ```js
 let fruits = ["Apple", "Orange", "Plum"];